trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let issuerURI = interaction.issuerURI() // Optional (but useful)

+// Issuance Acknowledgment
-interaction.requireAcknowledgment() // return true if the issuer requires acknowledgment that credentials are accepted or rejected by the user. try interaction.acknowledgeSuccess() // acknowledgment issuer that the user accepted credentials. try interaction.acknowledgeReject() // acknowledgment issuer that the user rejected credentials.
+interaction.requireAcknowledgment() // returns true, if the issuer requires acknowledgment that credentials are accepted or rejected by the user.

+// use this API to get the opaque string, which needs to be submitted to the Acknowledgment APIs let ackTkn = interaction.Acknowledgment().Serialize()

+let ack = Openid4ciNewAcknowledgment(ackTkn)

+try ack.success() // user accepts the credential try ack.reject() // user rejects the credential

 // Consider checking the activity log at some point after the interaction
 ```